ResearchComputing/Documentation/docs/software/spack.md

 * __Building with the wrong compiler:__ Double check if the compiler you are using is compatible with the software you are attempting to build.
 * __Building with an incompatible variant set:__ Confirm that the configuration settings for the software are compatible and as expected.
 If not, try enabling or disabling variants that may be causing problems.
+    * One can easily see variants and possible conflicts by searching the package using [Spack's provided search engine](https://packages.spack.io/) and viewing the "Variants" and "Conflicts" section of the documentation.
+Additionally, one can view `package.py` in the "Build System" section to directly view the code that defines variants and conflicts.
 * __Building an unexpected version:__ Make sure you are building the intended version of a software.
 If a new version is failing, try insalling an older version.
 * __Building with an unexpected version of a dependency:__ If there are issues installing a dependency, you can modify the specs of a dependency.